Jagdev Singh Talwandi: Political career

 After independence, Chhanga Singh settled at Talwandi village in Ludhiana district, and was unanimously elected the sarpanch in 1955 for a decade.
 He earned the title of Loh Purush for his role in early years of Akali politics followed by arrests in all Punjabi Suba morchas, along with his brother Master Dev Raj Singh.
 He was arrested on 9 July 1975 for being a part of the first jatha against the Emergency and spent 19 months in jail.

 In 1960 and 1965 he was chosen as a member of the SGPC.
 He was elected thrice to become a member of the Punjab Assembly in 1967, 1969, and 1972, and was elected to the Lok Sabha in 1977.
 He was inducted as the Minister of State for Development and Animal Husbandry in the Gurnam Singh Ministry, and was also unanimously elected Leader of the Akali Legislature Party in 1967.
-He was the Minister of State for Jails, Sports and Transport in the last Parkash Singh Badal Ministry.
-His son is Ranjit Singh Talwandi.
+He was the Minister of State for Jails, Sports and Transport in the Parkash Singh Badal Ministry.

 He was appointed Senior Vice-President of the Akali Dal after Fateh Singh's death, and remained a member of the Akali Dal Working Committee since 1960.
 He was detained under the MISA for eighteen months during the emergency imposed by Prime Minister Indira Gandhi and remained in Patiala jail with the late Prime Minister Chandra Shekhar, other leaders of the political parties, and the Akali Dal.

 As the emergency was lifted by Gandhi in January 1977, all the political leaders opposed to Indira Gandhi were released and there was a discussion to merge political parties to form one political party in the Centre.
 The Janata Party was created as a result.
 On Mr. Mohan Singh Tur's indisposition in April 1977, Jathedar Talwandi was appointed Acting President of the Akali Dal.
 As a member of the Dal Parliamentary Board and chief of the party, he helped it win 58 out of 116 Punjab Assembly seats.
 He declared that the Akali Dal would cooperate with the newly formed Janata Party but would not merge with it and would remain its separate entity.